AntoineBohin/soccer-ai-commentator/README.md

 We used **SoccerNet v2**, a public benchmark dataset for soccer video understanding.

 ### 1. Action Spotting
+We selected an open-source model from the 2023 SoccerNet Action Spotting Challenge, originally developed by [Ruslan Baikulov (original github)](https://github.com/lRomul/ball-action-spotting).
+This model (that has become the standard baseline for SoccerNet 2024 Action Spotting challenge) belongs to a class of hybrid and lightweight Action Spotting architectures, offering a solid compromise between performance, robustness, and efficiency.
+Its design makes it particularly well-suited for deployment on modest GPUs, a crucial criterion for scalable and accessible solutions.

+The model works in three stages:
+- Visual Encoding: Consecutive grayscale frames are stacked and passed through a 2D CNN backbone (EfficientNetV2-B0) to extract spatial features.
+- Temporal Modeling: A lightweight 3D CNN merges motion cues across time to capture action dynamics.
+- Classification: A linear layer classifies each timestep into one of the SoccerNet action classes.

+We reused and refactored the original implementation to adapt it to our project structure:
+- Model architecture and training logic: available under src/models/ and src/training/.
+- Training and inference scripts: located in scripts/, with clear CLI options for configuration.
+- Model weights available in data/action/
+- The model is fully compatible with SoccerNet v2 and can be retrained or used for direct inference.

 ### 2. Player Tracking